-SCOM3003 Undergraduate Science Communication Research Project is the peak course option for Science Communication Majors, who design and conduct original research projects, with an eye to solving real world problems, furthering professional ambitions, putting their ideas into the public domain and/or publishing in academic venues.
+SCOM3003 Science Communication Research Project is the peak course option for Science Communication Majors, who design and conduct original research projects, with an eye to solving real world problems, furthering professional ambitions, putting their ideas into the public domain and/or publishing in academic venues.

 Possible projects are limited only by time and imagination, but must be approved by the course convenor and project supervisor.
 They can include:

 - investigations into what people (or a particular group of people) think or feel about an aspect of science

 - the development of a product for communicating science and evaluation of its effectiveness

 - an analysis of existing science communication tools, e.g. an analysis of media coverage of a science topic

 - archival-based research into the history of something relevant to science communication

 - a directed literature review on a theory-based science communication topic.